Online Meeting Security Guide

 Do know that, adding a whole new position, especially a technology-focused role will cost a decent amount of money.
 Last year, the average salary of an IT specialist was $53,000.
 If you need an IT Manager that cost jumps up to $123,000 a year.
 This does not account for benefits, onboarding, equipment, and more.

-While you likely do not have a cool $123,000 laying around in the budget, this should not deter you from improving the IT department.
-There are a few different ways that you can help fund this new role, including:
+While you likely do not have a cool $123,000 lying around in the budget, this should not deter you from improving the IT department.
+There are a few different ways that you can help fund this new role.

 Re-Think Your Budget